Nizam-e-Adl Regulation 2009: Implementation

 After becoming law, the Nizam-e-Adl was retroactively effective starting on March 15, 2009.
-The system has three tiers: ilaqa (local area) court, the zila (district) court and the Darul Darul qaza, which acts as a supreme court.
+The system has three tiers: ilaqa (local area) court, the zila (district) court and the Darul qaza, which acts as a supreme court.
 Contrary to Taliban demands, the courts refer to the Sharia interpretation of the sects involved in the dispute rather than that of the militant group.

 Local Swatis expressed approval of the act citing much improved decision times and impartiality before the qazi.

 On 3 May 2009, the TNSM and the TTP decried the government-appointed qazis and the fact that the government unilaterally selected the judges without consulting Sufi Mohammad.

-Controversy
+Reactions

 Support for the regulation

 Proponents of the measure believed that the current military strategy was failing to prevent further bloodshed and that passage of the regulation would allow for a peaceful resolution to the violence plaguing the Swat valley.
 They stated that the move towards sharia reflected the will of the people and that historical precedents existed for that type of governance in the region.
-Proponents portrayed this regulation as a modification of past agreements: the Nifaz-i-Nizam-i-Sharia Regulation of 1994 and the Sharia Nizam-i-Adl Regulation of 1999.
+Proponents portrayed this regulation as a modification of past agreements: the Nifaz-i-Nizam-i-Sharia Regulation of 1994 and the Sharia Regulation of 1999.

 In May 2009 on the American television program The Daily Show, Pakistani Ambassador Husain Haqqani provided another reason for the peace deal to host Jon Stewart: